lucas-piessevaux/lucas-piessevaux.github.io/teaching.md

 - **TA: Algebraic Topology I, Bonn WiSe 23/24**

   I am currently supervising one of the exercise sessions for Algebraic Topology I, taught by Markus Hausmann.
-The hoempage can be found here
+The hoempage can be found [here](https://www.math.uni-bonn.de/people/hausmann/AlgTop1).